Winter will soon arrive in Canada with all its teeth-chattering fury, and that means both opportunity for snow removal contractors and risk.

 Zensurance - Small Business Insurance Guide

-When signing snow removal contracts with contractors, property managers and landlords tend to deflect liability for slip-and-fall incidents on their properties to their snow removal company through a ‘hold harmless’ clause in their contracts.
-This means that the responsibility of slip-and-fall accidents is placed on snow removal companies to pay for the damages if someone slips, falls, and suffers an injury.
+That means that the responsibility of slip-and-fall accidents is placed on snow removal operators to pay for the damages if someone slips, falls, and suffers an injury, or if a customer’s property is damaged.

 How Much Does Snow Removal Insurance Cost in Canada?